Melguin Santos Identified As Driver Pulled From Truck, Beaten To Death Following Altercation At Hawthorne Bar

 HAWTHORNE (CBSLA) — The identity of the driver who was killed after allegedly trying to run over a group of people on a sidewalk in Hawthorne has been released.

-The incident unfolded overnight Saturday outside of Rock It Sports Lounge and Grill on Hawthorne Boulevard north of Rosecrans Avenue.READ MORE: USC's Head Swim Coach Jeremy Kipp On Leave During Investigation Into Reports Of Abusive Behavior
+The incident unfolded overnight Saturday outside of Rock It Sports Lounge and Grill on Hawthorne Boulevard north of Rosecrans Avenue.READ MORE: LAUSD Extends Deadline For Employees To Be Vaccinated Against COVID

 The Los Angeles County Sheriff’s Department says the man, now identified as Melguin Lopez Santos, 40, of Los Angeles, was asked to leave the bar earlier because of an altercation inside.
 That’s when Santos reportedly returned in his vehicle.
 Investigators say they received numerous calls Santos allegedly attempting to run over the crowd in a pick-up truck.

+Monday, Santos’ family members told CBSLA they want answers in his death.

+“I want to know what happened,” said onica Perez, the wife of Santos.
+“I want justice, because something’s not right.”

 For reasons unknown, at some point in time, authorities say Santos lost control of his car, and struck a tree.
-That’s when a group of people outside tried to pull him out of the vehicle.READ MORE: UFC Star Chuck Liddell Arrested For Domestic Battery
+That’s when a group of people outside tried to pull him out of the vehicle.READ MORE: Only On CBSLA: Digital Disaster Leads To Dodger Dog Delivery Problems

 Deputies say Santos then attempted to drive away but then hit the wall of the building with his truck.